hansemannn/titanium-googlemaps/README.md

  Summary
 ---------------
-Ti.GoogleMaps is an open-source project to support the Google Maps SDK for iOS on Appcelerator's Titanium Mobile.
+Ti.GoogleMaps is an open-source project to support the Google Maps iOS-SDK in Appcelerator's Titanium Mobile.
 The module currently supports the following API's:
 - [x] Map View
 - [x] Annotations
 - [x] Polygon overlay